NsavelevJs/Todays-Weather/README.md

 - Ability to seach for a city if location is not allowed.

 #### PostMVP
-- Wind mph.
+- Wind mph for the current city.
 - Humidity percentage.
-- Percipitation.
+- Precipitation percentage.
-- Feels like temp
+- Feels like temperature

 ## Project Schedule